Expert covariational reasoning resources in physics graphing tasks: Background

 \section{Background}

 In this section, we situate our work in the current literature on covariational reasoning in mathematics and physics education research.
-As covariational reasoning is an essential part of developing, making sense of, and validating mathematical models \cite{Thompson2011a, Carlson2002ApplyingStudy}, we begin by reflecting on traditional perspectives on the mathematical modeling in physical contexts and how these perspectives relate to this work.
+An essential part of covariational reasoning is the mathematical formalism used to represent the relationships between quantities.
+Therefore, we begin by presenting our perspective on reasoning about quantities as compared to reasoning about acontextual variables.
 We then discuss covariational reasoning as defined by mathematics education researchers, and examine work in physics education research on reasoning about rates of change through a covariational reasoning lens.
-Finally, we provide a brief summary of expert mathematics covariational reasoning as described by Hobson and Moore \cite{Hobson2017}, as their study forms the jumping off point of our research.
+We provide a brief summary of expert mathematics covariational reasoning as described by Hobson and Moore \cite{Hobson2017}, and then finally summarize the results of our preliminary experiment replicating the work of Hobson and Moore.
+This preliminary work forms the groundwork of the research presented in this paper (Fig.~\ref{fig:timeline}) \cite{Zimmerman2019TowardsPhysics, Zimmerman2020ExploringPhysics}.